MiFei/Goal-oriented-Dialog-System-Paper-List/Papers.md

 **[2]** Milica Gasic, Nikola Mrksic, Pei-hao Su, David Vandyke, Tsung-Hsien Wen, and Steve Young **Policy committee for adaptation in multi-domain spoken dialogue systems** ASRU2015
+1. Some policies are firstly trained on different datasets.
+2. All policies recommend an action, which are then aggregated into a final action by the BCM policy.

 **[3]** Zhuoran Wang, Yannis Stylianou, Tsung-Hsien Wen, Pei-Hao Su, Steve Young **Learning Domain-Independent Dialogue Policies via Ontology Parameterisation**